Global Hotkey support

-Also, for global hotkeys it is also best to avoid using the CTRL key (e.g. don't use CTRL+F4 to run an ISO from a hotkey because the Ctrl key may modify the behaviour of the ISO when it runs - e.g. some linux ISOs).
+Also, for global hotkeys, it is also best to avoid using the CTRL key if it causes an OS to boot (e.g. don't use Ctrl+F4 to run a linux ISO from a hotkey because the Ctrl key may modify the behaviour of the ISO when it runs - e.g. some linux ISOs).

 Run any .iso or payload file from a hotkey

 For instance, set up the F11 hotkey to always run a the Ubuntu Live ISO (or any ISO file) from any menu, by adding the line below to your \_ISO\MyE2B.cfg file:

 (bd)/%grub%/hotkey [F11] "(bd)/%grub%/qrun.g4b force.isodefault (bd)/_ISO/MyUbuntu.iso ;; boot" > nul

 Note that using F11 and F12 as hotkeys may not always work on some notebooks because the keyboard scan codes may vary!
 Using F1-F10 should be OK.

 Global hotkeys do not use a menu entry and so are invisible to the user.
 If you want the user to know what global hotkeys are available, add text to the HELPTEXT variable in the MyE2B.cfg file or to your background bitmap.
 The hotkeys that you define will be active for all the menus.
 See \_ISO\docs\Templates\TextMinimal\MyE2B.cfg for an example.